 As spring brings in the new flowers and warm weather, it’s important to prepare your home against the potential flood waters!
 Use the following tips to keep your house nice and dry.

-- Cover window wells.
-Covering your window wells will keep away melting snow and ice, and will let natural light into your basement!
-Two great uses with one product!
+- Cover any basement window wells.
+Covering your window wells will keep rain and melting snow out of your basement as well as allow natural light to filter into your basement!

 - Check gutters and downspouts.
 Before the rain comes, clear out all gutters and downspouts.
 Over the winter they tend to fill with leaves, sticks, mud, dirt – and other debris from the melting snow.
 These things can cause major blockages and prevent water from draining and flowing freely.
 If your gutters are blocked, water can back up and leak into your home.
 In addition to cleaning out your gutters, make sure downspouts are pointed away from your home.